nmeum/libmpdserver/README.md

 ## Status

 Currently primarily a toy project for experimenting with parser combinators.
 Buggy, incomplete and unstable at the moment.
+Nonetheless, I started implementing a custom [MPD server][mpvd github] with this library.

 ## Design Goals